santhocalling/UserLoginService/Readme.md

 ## Follow the below steps to run the application

    - Checkout the code from git
-   - Run the gradle clean build to clean the clean the directory and build the application
+   - Run the gradle clean build to clean  the directory and build the application
    - Run the gradle bootRun to run the application